-The average tax refund is roughly $2,750.
+The average tax refund is roughly $2,750 for 2014.
 With the US per capita income at around $48,000, that’s 6% of one’s income they’ve overpaid to the evil empire.
 Everybody knows that getting a refund is like giving the government an interest free loan.
 But, with interest rates the way they are, who cares?!

 If you were to ask people to put aside $230 a month to save $2,750 a year, I bet most would fail due to the lack of discipline.
 As a result, I think it’s fantastic most people are getting refunds.
 The key is not blowing your refund on some splurge you wouldn’t otherwise spend money on if you didn’t get a refund.